L-Briand/KTM/docs/mdocs/create_documents.md

 ### Create extensions

 Now that you have your custom `CharStream` implementation.
 You can add your own function to the `ktm.doc` builder.

-The idea is to create a function that fits your needs.
+You can create a function that fits your needs.
 Like, creating your own caching system or your own reader.

 For example, this is how the `Ktm.doc.file` function *could* be defined for the JVM: